 About Sangla Valley – Himachal Pradesh

 Little known fact, Sangla is a Tibetan wood carving center!
-Thanks to the Sangam of two cultures – Hinduism and Buddhism, Sangla’s inherited zen-like state is fascinating to observe and a good practice to implement in life.
+Thanks to the Sangam of two cultures – Hinduism and Buddhism, Sangla’s inherited zen-like state is fascinating to observe and good practice to implement in life.

 Sangla is at a distance of 223 km from Shimla, the state capital of Himachal Pradesh.
 Sangla tends to be the center of Kinnaur valley and often remains the spot that is most commercially explored in the region, thanks to its location and connectivity.
 Tourists club Chitkul trip with Sangla to cover this part of Kinnaur sightseeing.